 - Flu–like symptoms that improve but then return with fever and worse cough

 Anyone experiencing these signs should seek medical care right away.
-Learn about Enloe's Emergency department.
+Learn about Enloe Health’s Emergency Department.